peteroupc/peteroupc.github.io/colorgen.md

-# Color Generation and Conversion Methods
+# Color Topics for Programmers

 [Peter Occil](mailto:poccil14@gmail.com)

 <a id=Introduction></a>
 ## Introduction

-This document discusses&mdash;
+This document presents an overview of many common color topics that are of general interest to programmers and that can be implemented in many different programming languages.
+In particular, this document discusses&mdash;

 - popular formats for red-green-blue (RGB) colors,
 - several color spaces of practical interest, including conversion methods,